LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    statements.
-Any SQL strings that have visitor-defined data should be sanitized using the `string->encodeSql` method for MySQL data sources and the `string->encodeSql92` method for SQL92-compliant data sources such as SQLite, PostgreSQL, or JDBC data sources.
+Any SQL strings that have visitor-defined data should be sanitized using the `string->encodeSql` method for MySQL data sources and the `string->encodeSql92` method for SQL92-compliant data sources such as SQLite, PostgreSQL, or ODBC data sources.
 Encoding the values in this manner ensures that quotes and other reserved characters are properly escaped within the SQL statement, thereby helping to prevent SQL injection attacks.